boert/Z1013-mist/README.md

 - somtimes keyboard start in hexadecimal mode, result in wired inputs,

   solution: switch to alphanumeric mode with *A*

-- dowmload to memory work not with clock frequncy below 3 MHz,

-  solution: use 4 MHz core frequency

 ## Project history